useless-bit/Open-Package-Deploy/README.md

 When the agent asks the server for updates, it will get and process the following data:

-- Agent Checksum (for Auto Update): Start the auto-update if checksum is different
+- Agent Checksum (for Auto Update): Start the auto-update if the checksum is different
-- `Update Interval`: Update the value in the local config-file and restart the Agent
+- `Update Interval`: Update the value in the local config file and restart the Agent
 - Is a deployment available: Start the package download and installation process

 # Security

 ## Agent-Server Communication

-The communication between the agent (Endpoint/Client) and the server is fully encrypted and signed.
+The communication between the agent (endpoint/client) and the server is fully encrypted and signed.

 Every request is first signed and then encrypted using asymmetric cryptography.
-The signature is using the `SHA512withECDSA`-algorithm while the encryption uses `ECIES/None/NoPadding`.
+The signature uses the `SHA512withECDSA`-algorithm, while the encryption uses `ECIES/None/NoPadding`.

 If a request is received, the content is first decrypted and then verified with the signature.
 If an error occurs, the request gets dropped.

-Every agent will generate its own public- and private-keypair.
-During the registration process, the agent will send its public-key to the server and gets the servers public-key.
+Every agent will generate its own public- and private-key pair.
+During the registration process, the agent will send its public key to the server and get the servers public key.

 ## Packages